 One night, I was at an industry party that opened my eyes.
 I found myself scanning the room and observing new artists who were indulging in drugs.
 In that moment, I went to the bathroom; tears were running down my face, and I felt adrift in a sea of partiers.
 I looked in the mirror and told myself: “These are not my people.”
 I immediately left the party and walked away from the music industry.
 I found the confidence to step out of that world, and I felt like I gained my soul back.

-By confronting what I desired in life and have conviction in my morals, I left behind people I knew would not have assisted my growth.
+By confronting what I desired in life and having conviction in my morals, I left behind people I knew would not have assisted my growth.
 To find our true selves, we need this self-reflection.
 I found when I journaled or voiced my thoughts into a recorder, I effectively discovered my inner pain.
 When we examine ourselves through a different prism, we learn what holds us back and can create change in our lives.

 The soundtrack to my life is far from complete, as I continue to be challenged by my vision every day.
 But each time we are confronted with adversity, we must remember our best verses will be about overcoming hardship, and the greatest songs often take years to write.
 Along the way, when self-confidence meets our authentic selves, we come one step closer to finishing the album to our life.

 Nancy Solari is an inspiring example of living life with a positive mindset, regardless of the challenges you face.

 At sixteen, she was diagnosed with retinitis pigmentosa: a progressive retinal disease that leads to blindness.
 Over the years, Nancy experienced significant vision loss, but refused to let this dissuade her from following her dreams.
 She obtained a BA in broadcasting and psychology from the University of Oregon, worked for Good Morning America and Entertainment Tonight, had a successful singing career, and was a top-producing Realtor in Southern California.